Bureau of Indian Affairs: Trust assets

 Cobell vs. Salazar, a major class action case related to trust lands, was settled in December 2009.
 The suit was filed against the U.S. Department of Interior, of which the BIA is a part.
 A major responsibility has been the management of the Indian trust accounts.
 This was a class-action lawsuit regarding the federal government's management and accounting of more than 300,000 individual American Indian and Alaska Native trust accounts.
 A settlement fund totaling $3.4 billion is to be distributed to class members.
 This is to compensate for claims that prior U.S. officials had mismanaged the administration of Indian trust assets.
 In addition, the settlement establishes a $2 billion fund enabling federally recognized tribes to voluntarily buy back and consolidate fractionated land interests.

 Mission

 The bureau is currently trying to evolve from a supervisory to an advisory role.
 However, this has been a difficult task as the BIA is known by many Indians as playing a police role in which the U.S. government historically dictated to tribes and their members what they could and could not do in accordance with treaties signed by both.

 Commissioners and assistant secretaries

-Commissioners and assistant secretaries of Indian Affairs include:
+Commissioners and assistant secretaries of Indian affairs include:

+Superintendents of Indian trade

+From 1806 until 1822, relations with the North American tribes were regulated by the Office of Indian Trade within the Treasury Department.
+Three men were appointed during this time period as superintendents to negotiate treaties with and regulate trade with the native Americans.